Zhaoqing-wang/SlimR/README.md

 ### 1.3 Prepare Seurat Object

-For Seurat objects with multiple layers in the assay, please run `Seurat::JoinLayers()` first.
+For Seurat objects with multiple layers in the assay, please run `SeuratObject::JoinLayers()` first.

 ``` r
 # For example, if you want to use the 'RNA' layer in the multilayered Seurat object assay.